-With offices in Virginia, Maryland, and Colorado, our team of traffic engineers manages traffic and transportation challenges for clients across the country.
+With offices in Virginia, Maryland, and Colorado, the Wells + Associates team of traffic engineers manages traffic and transportation challenges for clients across the country.

 Traffic engineering is a branch of civil engineering.
 Our goal is to achieve the safe and efficient movement of people and goods on roadways using tools such as traffic control devices (signs, road surface markings, and traffic lights), road geometry, sidewalks and crosswalks, and infrastructure for bicycles.
 Our work involves applying analytical principles and the latest technology to design, operate, and manage transportation modes.

 We provide a full range of traffic engineering services to private real estate developers, public agencies, and institutions such as universities and schools, nationwide.

 To view some of our sample traffic engineering projects, visit our online project portfolio.

 Traffic Assessments and Studies

 - Traffic Calming Studies

 - Traffic Counts